Natural Language Processing with NoSQL and JavaScript

 });

-The above code returns processedInput to be [ 'there', 'lot', 'to', 'hate', 'about', 'film' ] - exactly what we have achieved manually earlier.
+The code above returns processedInput as [ 'there', 'lot', 'to', 'hate', 'about', 'film' ], exactly what we achieved manually earlier.

 Closing thoughts

-Here's a video of a better trained algorithm in action - also capturing user input.
+Here’s a video of a better-trained algorithm in action, also capturing user input.